Trade Federation Charter

 • Theft of Federation property

-• by decision of the Viceroy with agreement from the Duceroy
+• By decision of the Viceroy with agreement from the Duceroy

-• incapacitating illness and/or death, and
+• Incapacitating illness and/or death, and

-• leaving the Trade Federation
+• Withdrawing from the Trade Federation

 If the Chief Justice feels he can no longer continue his duties, he may step down from the position with an honorable discharge.
 The Chief Justice will serve a lifetime term or until the Viceroy who appointed him Chief Justice is no longer in office, or is no longer eligible for reasons listed above under this Article, Section D.